 The Best Kitchen Countertops for Families

 Families need countertops that are practical, durable, and low maintenance.
+The best kitchen countertops for families meets those needs, and are still beautiful.
+They don’t sacrifice looks for durability.
 These three countertop materials are a great choice for the family kitchen.

 Quartz, also called engineered stone, is perfect for families.
 It is heat, scratch, and stain resistant, and does not etch.
 (Some of the lighter colored quartz countertops may stain, so be sure to research your choices.)
 It’s easy to maintain and does not require sealing.
 With care, such as using trivets and cutting boards, it is practically indestructible.
 Finally, it does not require any special cleaners, just warm soapy water.